Subscribe to Our Blog

 Learn more about our new 52,000-square-foot facility in Orlando, Florida.
 The building is part of the Central Florida Research Park near the flourishing University of Central Florida, and is distinguished by its modern design, multiple labs, and flexible assembly and operations areas.

 About that new location: the newly remodeled, 52,000-square-foot facility in Orlando, Fla., is nearly double the size of our previous space, providing additional manufacturing capacity and flexibility.
-“We now have more opportunity for automation,” said John Hsing, Ocean Insight Chief Operating Officer.
-“We also can more easily change production lines, build better quality products, and operate in a space that better reflects Ocean as a high-tech photonics business.”
+The space provides an opportunity for automation, and easily change production lines, build better quality products, and operate in a space that better reflects Ocean as a high-tech photonics business.